host1812/crowd_computing_test_task_cgiproxy/cookbooks/crowd_computing_test_task_cgiproxy/README.md

 This cookbook is implemented to cover custom 'test task' requirements.
 I know at least two ways how this task could be done.

 First one.
-That I actually implemented here
+That I actually implemented here.
 Use as little dependancies as possible.
 That means that I have only base resource and providers.

 Why I decided to go with this approach:
 + No experience.
 So I simply do not trust anybody but myself
 + I do not know environment where cookbook will be deployed.
 There could be restrictions on using third-party cookbooks

 Now, when my experience increased, I could try 'Second' alternate approach.
 This approach will utilize as many cookbooks provided by community as possible.
 I can see only one big advantage of this - Do not Repeat Yourself.
 Also because contributers spend more time on their cookbooks, potencially they have less bugs in them.